joshembling/artisan-browse/README.md

 ## Features

 - 🔍 **Interactive Command Search** - Searchable list of all available Artisan commands with descriptions
-- 🎚️ **Filtering** - Filter by command namespace or search across command names and descriptions
+- 🎚️ **Filtering** - Filter by command namespace, or search across command names and descriptions
-- ⌨️ **Auto Arguments & Options** - Using Laravel Prompts, this guides you through required arguments and optional flags
+- ⌨️ **Auto Arguments & Options** - Easily breeze through required arguments and optional flags
 - 👁️ **Command Preview** - See the exact command that will be executed before confirming
 - 🛠️ **Configurable Behavior** - Customise blacklists, scroll behavior, search options, and more
 - ⚡ **Auto-Execute Option** - Skip confirmation and run commands immediately if desired